 Through our widening participation work we encourage, prepare and support students who are under-represented in higher education to achieve entry to university.
-We work with over 100 target schools, as well as colleges, local authorities and other organisations to support school leavers and adult learners alike to prepare for, apply to and succeed at university.
+We work with over 100 target schools, as well as colleges, local authorities, and other organizations to support school leavers and adult learners alike to prepare for, apply to, and succeed at university.

 Our history of openness at Glasgow stretches back over the centuries.
 After being refused entry to university in his own country because of his race, James McCune Smith came to study at Glasgow.
 In 1837 he became the first African-American to receive a university medical degree.
 He was influential in more than just medicine, however.
 He was a dedicated and committed slavery abolitionist.

 At Glasgow, we are proud of our diverse, vibrant, and talented students and their ambitions to change the world.